dimitrisvard/on-demand-craft-greece/docs/CUSTOMER_EXISTENCE_CHECK.md

 ## Overview

-This feature ensures that when an RFQ (Request for Quote) is submitted through the quote form, the system checks if a customer already exists by email address.
-If a customer exists, the RFQ is stored under the existing customer record.
-If no customer exists, a new customer is created.
+**Note:** This feature is currently DISABLED in the RFQ submission forms.
+RFQs are created without customer assignment (customer_id is set to null).
+Customers can be assigned manually later through the admin interface.

+This document describes the customer existence check feature that was designed to check if a customer already exists by email address when an RFQ is submitted.
+The implementation is available in `src/utils/customerUtils.ts` but is not currently being used.

 ## How It Works